 Then comes John B’s famous words, “He must become greater; I must become less.”
 Amazing.
 He knew when his job was done.
 He didn’t try to convince his disciples to stay with him.
 He didn’t give ten reasons why they had such a good thing going and there was so much more they could do together.
 He knew when to bow out.
 He had prepared the way for Jesus and now it was time to fade from the scene.
 He could rejoice that his disciples had left him to follow the Messiah.

 Letting go of one’s “disciples” is hard.
 We invest so much by way of teaching, discipling, listening, advising, praying (not to mention cups of coffee and tea) into the lives of those we love.
 We see potential in them and we want them to mature and serve Jesus.
 But I know that deep down, I also want a return on my investment.
 I’d like them to stay and help me serve.
 I’d like credit for their success.
-I’d like to be able to keep influencing (controlling?).
+I’d like to be able to keep influencing or maybe it’s more like controlling?
 I want them to do it “my way.”

 Oh, Father, forgive me for holding too tightly to your disciples.
 Teach me to let them go as John B did.
 May I point them to you and point out you to them so that that when I hear your voice, I can say, “Go follow Jesus.
 He is the Lamb of God.
 He is the one who has eternal life.”
 Show me when it is my time to bow out and fade from scene.
 May I rejoice that my friends are following you.